Finer-Tuning

 The entire 7 metres (22 feet) length of the digestive system, then, features multiple regions with varying degrees of precisely calibrated sensitivity that ensure maximum comfort and even enjoyment, while retaining necessary sensitivity to pain.
 And all this, while we go about enjoying our daily lives.

 Also, consider this: Why do creatures actually have bladders and rectums?
-It may seem like an odd question, but consider the facts: Without these organs, we would experience significant discomfort, as we would be forced to expel waste continually every few minutes.
+It may seem like an odd question, but consider the facts: We could live without these organs, but we would experience significant discomfort, as we would be forced to expel waste continually every few minutes.
 But would this be fatal?

 Not so pleasant, though, when you're trying to enjoy some sleep!